-(1) Consists of 1,032,478 ordinary shares and 1,000,000 ADSs directly held by Invus Public Equities, L.P. ("Invus").
-Amounts beneficially owned by entities affiliated with Invus were reported pursuant to a Schedule 13G amendment filed with the SEC on February 16, 2021 by such entities.
-The registered office of the entities affiliated with Invus is 750 Lexington Ave., 30th Floor, New York, NY 10022.
+(1) Consists of 2,069,034 ordinary shares and 1,000,000 ADSs.
+Amounts beneficially owned by entities affiliated with Invus Public Equities, L.P. ("Invus").
+Amounts beneficially owned by entities affiliated with Invus were reported pursuant to a Schedule 13G amendment filed with the SEC on February 11, 2022 by such entities.
+The registered office of the entities affiliated with Invus is 750 Lexington Ave., 30th Floor, New York, NY 10022